-K9 Tactical Operations and Consulting Services is led by Brad Smith, a recognized K9 tactical expert in the law enforcement community for over 30 years and one the country's leading K9 experts.
+K9 Tactical Operations and Consulting Services is founded by Brad Smith.
+He was recognized as a K9 tactical expert in the law enforcement community for over 30 years and was one of the country's leading K9 experts.
+His legacy continues to this day with his training cadre who continue his teachings to Law Enforcement and Military personnel across the country.

 West Covina Police Department, California